 - Prep: Bring a large pot of water to boil.
 Preheat the oven to 425 degrees Fahrenheit with a rack in the middle and another rack near the top.

-- Arrange the sweet potatoes in a single layer on a large baking sheet.
-Arrange the red bell peppers on a separate, smaller baking sheet.
-Roast the sweet potatoes on the middle rack for about 35 minutes, tossing halfway, and roast the peppers on the top rack for about 20 minutes, tossing halfway.
+- Roast the sweet potatoes on the middle rack for about 35 minutes, tossing halfway, and roast the peppers on the top rack for about 20 minutes, tossing halfway.
 The vegetables will be tender and caramelized on the edges when they are ready.

 - In the meantime, cook the rice: Once the water is boiling, pour in the rice and give it a stir.
 Boil the rice for 30 minutes, then turn off the heat and drain the rice.
 Return the rice to the pot and cover the pot.
 Let the rice steam that way for 10 minutes.
 Remove the lid, fluff the rice with a fork and season with salt to taste.

-- Serve: Top rice with roasted vegetables, a heavy drizzle of sauce, and a sprinkle of chopped green onions, cilantro and peanuts.
+- Serve: In bowls, divide the rice and roasted vegetables.
+Drizzle each bowl generously with sauce, and top with a sprinkle of green onions, cilantro and peanuts.

-- Use agave nectar instead of honey for vegan sauce.
+Make it vegan: Use maple syrup instead of honey for vegan sauce.